Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Basic Notions

-\begin{notation} When the partial order on $P(\tG)$ is not specified, we will always implicitly assume it to be the order relation~$<$.
-Moreover, with abuse of notation, we will also write $P(\tG)$ instead of $(P(\tG),<)$. \end{notation}
+When the partial order on $P(\tG)$ is not specified, we will always implicitly assume it to be the order relation~$<$.
+Moreover, with abuse of notation, we will also write $P(\tG)$ instead of $(P(\tG),<)$.
+We now provide some examples of path posets -- cf.~\cite[Section~2]{primo}.